s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 myFunc x = x * 2
 ~~~~

-where the first matching definition is chosen during computation.
+where the first matching definition is chosen during computation.^[Here, the `ATSIGN` allows
+us to bind the value to a variable while also pattern matching it.]
 Alternatively, we can do pattern matching with the help of `case` expressions:

 ~~~~{.haskell